Velko/8-bit-CPU/README.md

 -----------

 As memory was expanded to 256 bytes, it was not possible to encode opcode and address in single byte anymore.
-Instructions require multiple bytes anyway, Instruction Register loads 8-bit opcode and extra arguments are fetched from RAM when needed.
-There's room for 256 opcodes now.
+Instructions may require multiple bytes anyway now.
+Instruction Register loads 8-bit opcode and extra arguments are fetched from RAM when needed, there's room for 256 opcodes.

 However, number of opcodes is also limited by capacity of control EEPROMs.
 8 bits for opcode + 4 bits for flags + 3 bits for instruction step = 15 address lines.
 This calls for 32K EEPROM - 28C256.
 They